-Cast iron done right… you've got an amazing, healthy, non-stick surface for your cooking.
+When cast iron is done right… (properly seasoned and re-seasoned at the right times) you’ve got an amazing, healthy, non-stick surface for your cooking.
 Such a blessing and a joy to cook in!

-Cast iron done wrong… your food (and the pan) become a sorry mess!
-More food stuck to the pan than you're serving, and it's a pain to cook or fry in.
+When cast iron is done wrong… (seasoned with the wrong oil, not seasoned frequently enough) your food (and the pan) become a sorry mess!
+More food stuck to the pan than you’re serving, and it’s a pain to cook or fry in.
 And the clean-up?
 Ick.

-Emily K. wants to get it right… She asked how to season cast iron and how to know when it's time to re-do the seasoning:
+Emily K. wants to get it right… She asked how to season cast iron and how to know when it’s time to re-season:

 Emily, this is a great question and we’re tackling it today — it’s the topic of this week’s #AskWardee.

 In the video, I’m showing off some of my cast iron pans — one that’s seasoned amazing right now and one that needs to be re-seasoned.
 So you’ll actually get examples as I walk you through the basics!